mcpiroman/UnityNativeTool/README.md

 5. One game object in the scene needs to have `DllManipulator` script on it.
 By default this script has `DontDestroayOnLoad(gameObject)` call, and deletes itself when dupliacate is found.

 ## Usage
 - Your plugin files must be at path specified in options.
-By default you just add __ at the beginning of file name.
+By default you just add __ at the beginning of your dll file in Assets/Plugins folder.
 - By default, all native functions in scripts assembly will be mocked (i.e. will be handled by this tool instead of Unity or Mono).
 You can change that in options and use attributes to select which functions you want to be mocked.
 - You can simply disactivate `DllManipulator` object if you don't want this tool to run.
 - Although presumably runs in builded game, it's intended to be used in editor.